shirokumacode/overwatch-omnic-rewards/README.md

 ## Install

 Check the [releases section](https://github.com/shirokumacode/overwatch-omnic-rewards/releases/) for Windows/Linux/MacOS executables.
-MacOS builds are experimental for now.

-Can't currently test the builds on Windows and MacOS.
-Windows builds are probably ok at the moment but MacOS users should check out the [How to run](#how-to-run) section to run the app just in case.
+Can't be sure that the MacOS executable works (never used/don't have a MacOS).
+Open an issue if it doesn't, and I'll fix whatever is wrong.
+Last resort, MacOS users should check out the [How to run](#how-to-run) section to run the app.

 ## FAQ
 <details>